jazenwong/wong-blog/_posts/design/2020-11-27-reflections-white-kenya-hara.markdown

 In Netflix’s culture deck and webpage, they quote the Little Prince:

 > “If you want to build a ship, don’t drum up the people to gather wood, divide the work, and give orders.
-Instead, teach them to yearn for vast and endless sea.”
+Instead, teach them to yearn for vast and endless sea.” - Antoine de Saint-Exupéry, "The Little Prince"

 ![Netflix Little Prince](/assets/blogimages/Netflix_Culture.jpg#center "Netflix Culture Little Prince")